 Things to Know About Arriving in Martinique on a Cruise Ship

-Here’s a few of thing the things you might need to know if you’re arriving on a cruise ship in Martinique.
+Here are a few of the things you might need to know if you’re arriving on a cruise ship in Martinique.
 If you have questions that we haven’t covered here then drop us an email or ask in the comments and we’ll get you an answer.

-Most cruise ships dock at the Quai de Tourelle – the Tourelle Terminal in Martinique.
+Most cruise ships dock at the Quai de Tourelle.
+The cruise port in Martinique is known as the Tourelle Terminal in Martinique.
+It’s also known as the Fort de France Cruise Terminal.
 You’ll see this marked on Google Maps as “Terminal Croisières”.
-It is very close to the centre of Fort-de-France.
-It is just a 15-minute walk, along sidewalks (and it’s also signposted) to the centre of the capital city.
+It is very close to the center of Fort-de-France.
+It is just a 15-minute walk, along sidewalks (and it’s also signposted) to the center of the capital city.

 Some cruise ships also dock at Pointe Simon Terminal, which you may see referenced on Google Maps as “Cruise Terminal”.
-This is equally close to the centre of Fort-de-France.
+This is equally close to the center of Fort-de-France.